Seal of Dane County County of Dane

 Dane County Urban County Consortium Meeting November 6th

-The CDBG/HOME team is hosting an informational meeting for the Dane County Urban County Consortium members on Thursday, November 6th from 10:30am to 12:00pm.
-Agenda topics to include: Cooperation Agreements, CDBG/HOME funding, program information and UCC member engagement.
-This is a virtual meeting – click below to register.
+The CDBG/HOME team hosted an informational meeting for the Dane County Urban County Consortium members on Thursday, November 6th.
+Agenda topics included: Cooperation Agreements, CDBG/HOME funding, program information and UCC member engagement.

 Grant Programs